Create a Link-Tree with Roq (45min)

 };

 🚀 Navigate to http://localhost:8080/trees.
-You should see your link-tree with a QR code.
+You should see your profile at the top, a "Profile" link back to the home page, and each tree displayed as a card with a QR code.
 Click "Download QR" to save it as an SVG.

 🤩 Your link-tree site is complete!
 A profile card, social icons, link cards with hover effects, auto-generated pages from YAML data, and a QR code gallery.
-All styled with Tailwind, all driven by data.
+All styled with @apply CSS, all driven by data, all built with reusable layouts and components.

 What's next?